flores-luis/M1_Project3/README.md

 ## Description

-Creating a webpage with HTML, CSS and the use of a new CSS framework "Bootstrap".
-Use mainly Bootstrap to to build Project 1 template.
+Creating a webpage/ blog post template with Bootstrap.
+For icons I am using Font Awesome CDN.
 #### Technologies used

 - HTML